pawelniewie/pawelniewiadomski.com/_posts/2016-09-02-friday-link-pack.md

 I used to write apps for iOS and Mac so this report got my full attention - [Selling on the App Store VS Building Your Own Theme Park](http://devmate.com/mac-dev-survey).
 Great insight into the market and distrubution channels.

 [Airbnb: The Growth Story You Didn't Know](https://growthhackers.com/growth-studies/airbnb) - great story on bootstrapping your company.
 Seeling breakfast cereal and other craziness.
 This is pure drive in life!

+Ever wanted to have a database per branch in your Rails projects?
+[Branchinator](https://github.com/pawelniewie/branchinator) helps you with that.